The Hidden Complexity of Gummy Vitamin Manufacturing

 Use certain forms of magnesium in high concentrations?
 You've accidentally created an osmotic laxative effect that definitely wasn't part of your intended product benefits.

-These aren't edge cases I'm pulling out of nowhere.
+These aren't edge cases.
 These are predictable chemical interactions that get overlooked repeatedly until production trials make them impossible to ignore.

 Depositing and Demolding: Where Your Formula Meets Reality